SkyBus (airport bus): Western Express

-The Western Express operates between Terminal 4 of Melbourne Airport and Werribee, with an intermediate stop at Tarneit railway station.
-Outbound passengers can also be picked up at Terminal 1.

-The service operates daily, including all public holidays.
-Operating hours are approximately between 5:05 am and 8:35 pm daily.
+The Western Express operated between Terminal 4 of Melbourne Airport and Werribee, with an intermediate stop at Tarneit railway station.
+Outbound passengers could also be picked up at Terminal 1.
+The service operated daily, including all public holidays, between 5:05 am and 8:35 pm daily.
+The service was suspended during the COVID-19 pandemic and has not resumed as of February 2024.